katyukha/thepath/README.md

     - Do we need this feature?
       It seems that it is better to avoid implicit conversion to string, at least unless multiple `alias this` supported in D.
-- [ ] Add automated tests for Windows
+- [x] Add automated tests for Windows and MacOS
 - [ ] Add func to convert to stringz
 - Any other features needed?